Rostand-Corp/flitch-backend/README.md

 ## Status

-We are currently on the initial stage of development.
+We are currently on the stage, where user can register/authenticate in the application,

-Overall, we are at the domain exploration stage; scope of work is to be determined.
+confirm his email, change his password in two ways.
+Users can now also create chats
+(private, group) with any other user and leave their lovely messages in there.
+Messages
+can also be altered and deleted.
+You can also change your status and nickname, search users.

 Visit the issue tracker if you want to know more.